DKBA-5

 The DKBA-5 split from the original Democratic Karen Buddhist Army in 2010 and is loosely affiliated with the Karen National Union.
 They have also worked with the Arakan Army.

+History

 During the 2010 general election, the DKBA-5 attacked government troops and security forces in Myawaddy Township, Kayin State.
-The group signed a ceasefire agreement with the government on 3 November 2011, though they have not agreed to disarming, unlike their DKBA predecessors in 2010.
+The group signed a ceasefire agreement with the government on 3 November 2011, though they did not agreed to disarming, unlike their DKBA predecessors in 2010.

+In 2016, a faction of the DKBA-5 led by Bo Bi, sometimes referred to as the "Phawdawmu DKBA", broke away to become a pro-Tatmadaw militia.
+In 2024 and 2025, the faction has been aiding junta forces in their Operation Aung Zeya offensive, helping to man checkpoints along the Asian Highway 1 and attacking KNLA forces north of Kawkareik.

+On World Children's Day 2020, DKBA-5 signed the first Myanmar Joint Action Plan with the United Nations to end recruitment of child soldiers.

+In April 2022, 300 DKBA-5 soldiers led by major Bo Salone defected to join the Karen National Defense Organisation after claiming the DKBA-5 was not doing enough to defend the Karen people after the 2021 Myanmar coup.
+They subsequently became Commando Battalion 1 of the KNDO.

+In 2025, the group handed over hundreds of foreigners, who had previously been forced to work in online scams, to authorities in Thailand.